-Anti-Climax Boss: Dracula Wraith in the path to best ending, as it has only two easily avoidable attacks and just stays still as you whack it to oblivion.
-Considering that the previous fight against Maxim actually requires some degree of skill, this comes off as little pathetic.
+Anti Climax Boss: Dracula Wraith in the path to the best ending, as it has only two easily avoidable attacks and just stays still as you whack it to oblivion.
+Considering that the previous fight against Maxim actually requires some degree of skill, this comes off as a little pathetic.

 If you can get past the NES-like synthesized tones in the music, this game actually has some of the most haunting melodies heard in any of the portable Castlevanias (in particular, the theme heard in the bad ending), and a few badass tracks like the medley "Vampire Killer 2002".